 Tenants are still responsible for paying rent and landlords have the right to collect rent.
 If tenants can pay their rent, they should do so, and all parties should continue to comply with the terms of the lease agreement to the best of their ability.
 Tenants who have experienced a financial hardship as the result of COVID-19 should contact their landlord (preferably in writing) and explain their situation.
 Landlords are encouraged to be as flexible and understanding as possible given these highly unusual circumstances and consider exploring options such as delayed or structured payments, waiving late fees, or rent reduction.

-While evictions are prohibited in some areas and for some types of housing right now, landlords may still have the right to evict tenants due to unpaid rent after this crisis is over.
+While evictions may be prohibited in some areas and for some types of housing, landlords may still have the right to evict tenants due to unpaid rent after moratoriums expire.